• HOME

 ** Uneven height is perfectly ok.
 Unstructured is very modern.
 Minimalistic design is sophisticated.
 You can do your own style.
 No rules.

-** PRO TIP: When you feel like your hand is already getting full with the bouquet and you are quite satisfied with the design that you currently did, you can tape the stems loosely.
+** PRO TIP: When you feel like your hand is already getting full with the bouquet and you are quite satisfied with the design that you currently have, you can tape the stems loosely.
 This will help you manage the stems better as you add more flowers!

 ** PRO TIP # 2: Hold up your design against a mirror so you can see how it will look from afar instead of looking at it so closely, which might not give you a good view of the design you are working on.